biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

 ## Directory contents

-    java/ -- A Java implementation of Tic-Tac-Toe and Minimax. bin/ -- initially empty; after compilation, this contains all of the .class files.
+    java/ -- A Java implementation of Tic-Tac-Toe, ExtremeTicTacToe and Minimax. bin/ -- initially empty; after compilation, this contains all of the .class files.
         src/ -- contains the Java source files.